• Planning Tools

 Eat, Drink & Be Married: All About Catering

 Grab your forks and knives — it’s time to talk catering!
-With these seven tricks of the trade in mind, you and your caterer can create a meal to remember.
+With these nine tricks of the trade in mind, you and your caterer can create a meal to remember.

 Before deciding on the menu items, it’s important to consider how you want the food to be served.
 Foodservice sets the tone for the rest of the reception, so take time to mull over the following options before you pick.